bitruns/bitruns/README.md

 ##### "Leisure without books is death, and burrial of a man alive" - Seneca

+### Objective :muscle:
+Working for one of the FANG is what my Goal is, however you cant spell goal without G, take that how you will 🤓
+I have always been a forward thinking and creative individual, striving to be a producer :paintbrush:, not a consumer :wastebasket:, a free thinker, not a follower, a wiseass, not a smartass...

 ### I’m currently working on 🌱
 - NodeJS Master Class
 - ReactJS Master Class